JetBrains/kotlin-multiplatform-dev-docs/topics/overview/faq.md

 Compose Multiplatform shares most of its API with [Jetpack Compose](https://developer.android.com/jetpack/compose), the Android UI framework developed by Google.
 In fact, when you are using Compose Multiplatform to target Android, your app simply runs on Jetpack Compose.
-Other platforms targeted by Compose Multiplatform may have implementation details under the hood that differ from those of Jetpack Compose on Android, but they still provide you with the same APIs.
+Other platforms targeted by Compose Multiplatform may have not support certain Compose APIs or provide different implementations under the hood, but the supported set of Compose features works the same as it does on Android.

 For details, see the [overview of the frameworks' interrelation](compose-multiplatform-and-jetpack-compose.md).

-### Between which platforms can I share my UI?
+### Which platforms can share UI code?

 We want you to have the option to share your UI between any combination of popular platforms – Android, iOS, desktop (Linux, macOS, Windows), and web (based on Wasm).
 Compose Multiplatform is only Stable for Android, iOS,